copyrite/LwotcMinimalText/XComGame.md

 * The base chance to panic is P%. +1% chance to panic per your Will. -1% chance to panic per target Will.

 ## That's Close Enough
-During enemy turns, you automatically reaction fire your arc thrower against an enemy that moves or attacks in a 1 tile radius around you.
+During enemy turns, you automatically reaction fire your arc thrower against an enemy that moves or attacks in a 1 tile range.
 Shares cooldown with arc thrower Stun.
 * Will not trigger if you are concealed.
 * Works during any enemy turn: Alien, Lost, Chosen and Ruler.